kexiZeroing/kexiZeroing.github.io/src/posts/type-challenges-solutions.md

 updatedDate: "Oct 27 2024"
 ---

+> TypeScript allows you to write complex yet elegant code.
+Some TypeScript users love to explore the possibilities of the type system and love to encode logic at type level.
+This practice is known as type gymnastics.
+The community also helps users to learn type gymnastics by creating fun and challenges such as [type challenges](https://github.com/type-challenges/type-challenges).

 Implement the built-in `Pick<T, K>` generic without using it.
 Constructs a type by picking the set of properties K from T.

 ```ts